-Habib University’s Entrance Examination for SSE is a computer-based standardized test from College Board, the world leader in student assessment.
-The EE for SSE assesses your English reading and sentence-formation skills, your ability to express your thoughts in writing, and competence in College Level Mathematics.
-It is mandatory for all applicants, except those who qualify for the test exemption based on their SAT I and SAT II Mathematics (II)scores or based on Grades.
-For the details of test exemption, please visit ‘Exemptions form HU Entrance Examinations’.
-The test has the following characteristics
+The Entrance Examination for DSSE assesses your English reading and sentence-formation skills, your ability to express your thoughts in writing, and competence in Advanced Level Mathematics.
+It is mandatory for all applicants to appear for the HU Entrance Examination, except those who qualify for the test exemption based on their high school grades or SAT scores as per the details given in the section of ‘Exemptions from HU Entrance Examinations‘.

-The test has the following characteristics:
+The test has the following features:

-- It is administered online
+- It is a computer-based standardized test.

-- It is a multiple-choice test (except for the essay section)
+- It is a multiple-choice test (except for the essay section).

-- It adapts to your level of ability*
+- It adapts to your level of ability*.

-*The test uses computer-adaptive testing technology to select test questions that are best suited for each test taker; i.e., the test will give you questions based on how you have performed on the questions up till that point.
+*The test uses computer-adaptive testing technology to select test questions that are best suited for each test taker; i.e., the test will give you questions based on how you have performed on the questions up till that time.

 Habib University administers the test at its campus in Karachi.
-In other cities, it is administrated at the identified spaces under the supervision of HU team
+In other cities, it is administrated at the identified spaces under the supervision of HU team.

 Time required to Complete the Test

-English component of EE for SSE
+English component of Entrance Examination for DSSE

-The Essay Writing section will ask you to write a five-paragraph persuasive essay (approximately 350–500 words) on the given topic.
+The Essay Writing section will ask you to write a five-paragraph essay (approximately 350–500 words) on the given topic.
 You will not be allowed to use a dictionary or other outside resources, but you may use plain scratch paper to plan your essay and write your rough draft(s).

 You will be provided with an essay prompt.
 An essay prompt is a short passage adapted from some authentic text.
 Following the passage is an essay assignment that requires the student to focus on the issue addressed in the passage.
 Prompts are free of technical or specific literary references and do not require specialized knowledge.
-The prompts are designed to stimulate critical thinking and are relevant to any number of fields and interests.
+They are designed to stimulate critical thinking and are relevant to any number of fields and interests.
 The essay gives you an opportunity to show how effectively you can develop and express your ideas in writing.
 You should support your position with appropriate reasoning and examples.